Superrehtard/old_diaspora_wiki/Federation-Model-Brainstorm.md

 Separate the processes!

 1. Go by model 2 for your decentralisation fix.
 Protect privacy and ownership for all _private_ content.
-This is a self-sustainable model for connecting to people you know.
 Does exactly what Kickstarters donated their money for.
-Saves the planet.
 No evil at all.
+Everyone their own pod.
 Low traffic, simple system!

 2. Build a central index that provides model 1 as an add-on for Diaspora.
 This will contain Diaspora's "evil" part.
 Lets call it "The Monster".